-All pertinent records and documentation must be available for review on-site during New Balance compliance audits, including audits by the Fair Labor Association.
+All pertinent records and documentation must be available for review on-site during New Balance compliance assessments, including assessments by the Fair Labor Association or Better Work.

 L-CA-4 Remediate Violations

 Suppliers must respond promptly to reported compliance violations and all corrective action recommendations.